 Finally, yoga has been a great way for me to exercise mindfulness and work on my focus.
-While doing yoga, my focus is entirely in my breath and having my muscle movements flow smoothly into each other.
+While doing yoga, my focus is entirely on my breath and moving my body smoothly.
 In the pool, strong focus on breathing pattern and muscle coordination improves the quality of your practice.

 This type of deeply focused workout has benefits outside of the pool, too.
-As I’ve started to value mindfulness more, my ability to focus on other tasks such as studying has improved, too.
-My brain feels clearer and fresher, and who wouldn’t want that!
+As I’ve started to value mindfulness more, my ability to focus on other tasks such as studying has improved!
+My brain feels clearer and fresher, and who wouldn’t want that?

 If you’re looking to mix up your dryland program, I highly recommend trying yoga!
 If you’ve never done yoga before, don’t worry — I hadn’t either.
 There are plenty of great, free or cheap apps that can help you get started.